 When considering access to higher levels or specialties in education, consider prerequisites.
 If someone wants to study to be a teacher/priest/mage/bard/hunter/etc, what skills/knowledge do they need to have ahead of time?
 How does one obtain those prerequisites?
 Can they be waived for certain people?
 (Think of the privileges “Chosen Ones” and people with family connections tend to get.)
 Are extra requirements added for certain people?
 (Consider the extra requirements added for Kel in the Protector of the Small quartet.)
 Extra requirements are ways of weeding out people who are technically acceptable but socially unwelcome.

 Are there literal barriers that appear when one tries to access education?
 Think of a school that is hidden in a labyrinth, underwater, behind a magic veil, or up a mountain.
 Think of the mundane accessibility problems from those who have to use crutches or wheelchairs to get around.
 Could you imagine trying to use a wheelchair on the moving staircases at Hogwarts?
-Do the managers of such school try to help those with limited mobility to access to the education they offer, or are the restrictions intentional?

 Do different levels of education correspond to different social classes?

 The answer to this question is dependent on how the social classes are divided in your world.
 Money is the most basic division and will affect just about every culture that has a moneyed economy.
-But people could also be divided based on citizenship, gender, magical ability, species, ethnic group, religion, etc… People who conform to what the society-at-large values (the correct religion/appearance/gender expression/etc) are more likely to have more access to education (and other forms of power) than those who miss the mark in some way.
+But people could also be divided based on citizenship, gender, magical ability, species, ethnic group, religion, etc… People who conform to what the society at large values (the correct religion/appearance/gender expression/etc) are more likely to have more access to education (and other forms of power) than those who miss the mark in some way.